Constant Rate Scheduling: A General Framework for Optimizing Diffusion Noise Schedule via Distributional Change: Implementation Details

-The hyperparameters for training the diffusion models are summarized in Table \ref{app_tab:training_hyperparameters}.
-We saved ten checkpoints for each model.
-The FID score with 10K samples was evaluated for all checkpoints, and the results are reported with the checkpoint with the best FID score.
+The training hyperparameters are summarized in Table \ref{app_tab:training_hyperparameters}.
+We save ten checkpoints for each model.
+FID scores are computed using 10K samples for all checkpoints, and we report the results from the checkpoint with the best FID.

+The training times for each model configuration are provided in Table \ref{app_tab:training_time}.
+When using CRS to optimize the training schedule, training time increases by 20--30\% compared to conventional noise schedules, due to the overhead of computing $v_{x}(\alpha)$ during training.
+In practice, however, we observe that the noise schedule stabilizes early; for example, on LSUN Horse 256$\times$256, $v_{x}(\alpha)$ shows minimal change beyond 10 epochs.
+This suggests that freezing the schedule after a small number of epochs or reducing the frequency of $\overline{D_{x}^{2}}$ updates can mitigate training overhead without degrading performance.
+Developing a more efficient implementation remains an important direction for future work.